TVS Motor Company: Recent

-Recent launches include the flagship model TVS Apache RR 310, the TVS Apache RTR 200, TVS Victor and TVS XL 100.
+Recent launches include the flagship model TVS Apache RTX 300, TVS Apache RR 310, the TVS Apache RTR 200, TVS Victor and TVS XL 100.
 TVS has recently won 4 top awards at J.D.
 Power Asia Pacific Awards 2016, 3 top awards at J.D.
 Power Asia Pacific Awards 2015 and Two-Wheeler Manufacturer of the Year at NDTV Car & Bike Awards (2014–15).

 In early 2015, TVS Racing became the first Indian factory team to take part in the Dakar Rally, the world's longest and most dangerous rally.
 TVS Racing partnered with French motorcycle manufacturer Sherco, and named the team Sherco TVS Rally Factory Team.
 TVS Racing also won the Raid de Himalaya and the FOX Hill Super Cross held at Sri Lanka.
 In three decades of its racing history, TVS Racing has won over 90% of the races it participates in.

 In 2016, TVS started manufacturing the BMW G310R, a model co-developed with BMW Motorrad after their strategic partnership in April 2013.
 In December 2018, the Hosur plant where the motorcycle is manufactured rolled out its 50,000th G310R series unit.

 On 6 December 2017, TVS launched their most-awaited motorcycle, the Apache RR 310 in an event at Chennai.
 The 310 cc motorcycle with an engine which was co-developed with BMW features the first ever full fairing on a TVS bike, dual-channel ABS, EFI, KYB suspension kits, etc. It is expected to rival bikes like KTM RC 390, Kawasaki Ninja 250SL, Bajaj Pulsar and Dominar and Honda CBR 250R after hitting the market.
 The Apache RR 310 is designed and realised entirely in India.

-On 17 April 2020, it has been reported that TVS Motor Company acquired Norton Motorcycle Company in an all cash deal.
-In the short term, they will continue the production of motorcycles at Donington Park using the same staff.
+On 17 April 2020, TVS Motor Company acquired Norton Motorcycle Company in an all cash deal.
+In the short term, they continued production of Norton 961 Commando motorcycles at Donington Park using existing staff.
+The Donington factory has closed, and production of the uprated 961 is carried out at Solihull.

-Characteristics of TVS Motor Company

-It was the first Indian company to deploy a catalytic converter in a 100 cc motorcycle and the first to indigenously produce a four stroke motorcycle.
-The list of firsts from the firm include: